acme92/SCJ-TD-FD/README.md

 Three main files:
 The main python script DSCJ_smd.py.
-Another script to run the main script recursively for all files in the folder.
+A script to format the input as required.
 The output file.